Operation Gyroscope

 Operation Gyroscope was a US Army program implemented between 1955 and 1959.
-Taking place during the Cold War, this initiative modified the system of troop rotation so that entire divisions were rotated out of overseas service together rather than individual soldiers.
-The program also applied to smaller non-divisional units and was primarily used to exchange units between the United States and Germany under United States Army Europe.
-The system aimed to increase retention rates by boosting morale and unit cohesion, with the added incentive of improving military family stability by keeping soldiers together for most of their careers.
-Although the program initially increased morale, the Army was unable to keep its promises to the soldiers, and the expected benefits failed to materialize.
-As a result, the program was terminated early, after just one of the planned three-year rotation cycles had been completed.
+This Cold War initiative modified the system of troop rotation, adjusting how divisions versus individuals rotated in and out of combat zones.
+The program also applied to smaller non-divisional units and was used primary to exchange units between the United States and Germany under United States Army Europe.
+It aimed to increase retention rates by boosting morale and unit cohesion, with the added incentive of improving military family stability by keeping soldiers together for most of their careers.
+Although the program initially increased morale, the Army was unable to keep its promises to the soldiers, and the expected benefits failed to materialize, resulting in the early termination of the program after just one of the planned three-year rotation cycles had been completed.

 Background

 Retention problems

-Following the end of the Korean War, the United States Army found itself facing massive retention problems.
-It was failing to retain experienced enlisted soldiers in service due to the army being unpopular compared to civilian careers.
+Following the end of the Korean War, the United States Army faced significant retention challenges.
+It was failing to retain experienced enlisted soldiers in service due to the unpopularity of the army compared to civilian careers.
 Manpower requirements could be filled by the draftees of the Selective Service System, but they had only a two-year service obligation and little incentive to remain in the army.
-Even those who enlisted voluntarily did not re-enlist in quantities high enough to meet the demands of the army.
+Even voluntary enlistees did not re-enlist in sufficient numbers to meet demand.
 The issues of retention especially affected specialized branches that required advanced training, such as radar technicians, aircraft mechanics, and signal troops.

 Retention problems further increased instability and inefficiency within the army.
-Every year vast quantities of replacements needed to be trained and sent to their permanent duty stations, in order to compensate for the equally vast numbers of those returning for discharge.
+Every year, vast quantities of replacements needed to be trained and sent to their permanent duty stations in order to compensate for the equally vast numbers of those returning for discharge.
 As a result of the manpower shortage, in 1954, a career soldier might have only had six months stateside between foreign tours, and there were units with 70% personnel turnover.
 The situation was exemplified by the 25th Infantry Division in Hawaii, where in 1954 and 1955 it was short by at least 1,000 personnel.
 The division had 4,000 soldiers nominally on the rolls, who were in fact either transferring into or out of the unit, in addition to having only 108 out of 882 authorized officers.
-Such turbulence made it difficult to train and as a result, the commander described the situation as essentially "garrison duty."
+Such turbulence made it difficult to train and, as a result, the commander described the situation as essentially "garrison duty."
 High personnel turnover was inherent in the individual replacement system used by the army, leading to a complete change in unit personnel over three years.
-The individual replacement system thus required the Army to maintain excess manpower to compensate for soldiers in transit between stations and for the low retention rates.
+The individual replacement system thus required the Army to maintain excess manpower to compensate both for soldiers in transit between stations and low retention rates.